RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 ## Configuration

-1. Obtain an OpenAI API key by signing up at https://beta.openai.com/signup/.
+1. Obtain an OpenAI API key by signing up at https://beta.openai.com/signup/ and going to this page https://platform.openai.com/account/api-keys.
 2. Go to the 'Settings' > 'OpenAI Moderation' screen in your WordPress admin area.
 3. Enter your OpenAI API key in the 'OpenAI API Key' field.
 4. Select the content categories you want to allow in the 'Allowed Classifications' field.